Skip over main navigation

 Is my garden suitable?

-BBKA members are hobbyist beekeepers so may have full-time jobs and would need access to the hives in the evening and at weekends to carry out health and maintenance checks.
+BBKA members are hobbyist beekeepers so they may have full-time jobs and would need access to the hives in the evening and at weekends to carry out health and maintenance checks.

 Main considerations: